vistadataproject/vistadataproject.github.io/demoVAM1/index.md

 # VAM Demonstration Build 1 (December 2017)

-__TODO__: change to fix broken image links/sizes and flow from list of VAM emulated RPCs to one patient centric one from VISTA.
-Then say the VISTA one will move to VAM in build 2.

-The following walks through the _VAM Build 1_ demo.
+The following demo illustrates the components of the _VAM Build 1_ release.

 ![pdeVICSServerSetup -width70](images/pdeVICSServer.png)

-This demo involves four components, a _VISTA_, a _VICS Server_, an _RPC Router_ and a _CPRS Client_.
+_VAM Build 1_ involves four components, a _VISTA_, a _VICS Server_, an _RPC Router_ and a _CPRS Client_.
 The first three are hosted on a cloud-based VM at _vamdemo.vistadataproject.info_.
 You must install and run _CPRS_ from your local machine.

-Start by opening your browser and opening the _RPC Router Manager_ at _http://vamdemo.vistadataproject.info:9012/_.
+Start by opening your browser and opening the _RPC Router Manager_ at _[http://vamdemo.vistadataproject.info:9012](http://vamdemo.vistadataproject.info:9012)_.
 This client let's you monitor RPC traffic sent by _CPRS_ ...

 ![RM Open Empty -width70](images/RM_1_OpenEmpty.png)